laurabenestan/Moran-Eigenvector-Maps-MEMs/README.md

 dbmem_gps_long_mem14 <- subset(dbmem_gps, subset=MEM=="MEM1"| MEM=="MEM4")
 ```

-## 4. Create a ggmap for each MEMs
+## 4. Create a ggmap showing the most significant MEMs vectors

 Create a map showing only the MEM 1 and MEM4 (that were found to be teh most significant spatial factors in our case).
 ```{r}